 Iranian-Canadian Accountant and Nuclear Negotiator

 Abdolrasoul Dorri-Esfahani is an Iranian-Canadian accountant and former adviser to the governor of the Central Bank of Iran.
-He oversaw negotiations on the banking provisions of the 2015 Joint Comprehensive Plan of Action, also known as the Iran nuclear deal.
+He oversaw negotiations on the 2015 Joint Comprehensive Plan of Action's banking provisions, also known as the Iran nuclear deal.

 Charges, Trial, and Sentencing